csmartinez/Bands-Venues-Concerts/README.md

 ##Motivation

-To practice creating a Ruby class and methods, Active Record, one-to-many relationships, using postgres databases.
+To practice creating a Ruby class and methods, Active Record, many-to-many relationships, using postgres databases.

 ##License